johnbumgarner/facial_similarities/README.md

 2. <b>pHash:</b> perceptive hash, does the same as aHash, but first it does a Discrete Cosine Transformation (DCT).

-3. <b>dHash:</b>  gradient hash, calculate the difference for each of the pixel and compares the difference with the average differences.
+3. <b>dHash:</b> difference hash, calculate the difference for each of the pixel and compares the difference with the average differences.

 4. <b>wavelet:</b> wavelet hashing, works in the frequency domain as pHash but it uses Discrete Wavelet Transformation (DWT) instead of DCT.

 #### aHash algorithm

-The average hash algorithm is designed to scale the input image down to 8×8 pixels and covert this smaller image to grayscale.
+The <i>average hash</i> algorithm is designed to scale the input image down to 8×8 pixels and covert this smaller image to grayscale.
 This changes the hash from 64 pixels (64 red, 64 green, and 64 blue) to 64 total color.
 Next the algorithm averages these 64 colors and computes a mean value.
 Each bit of the rescaled image is evaluated against this mean value and each bit is set either above of below this value.
 These measurements are used to construct a hash, which will not change even if the image is scaled or the aspect ratio changes.
 The hash value will not dramatically change even when someone increasing or decreasing the brightness or contrast of the image or alters its colors.

 An image hash is used to determine the <i>hamming distance</i> between two hashes.
 The <i>Hamming distance</i> between two strings (hashes) of equal length is the number of positions at which these strings vary.
 In more technical terms, it is a measure of the minimum number of changes required to turn one string into another.